 - 2. Integrity.
-The resource has retained physical and associative features from the historic period.
+The resource has retained physical and associative features from the period of historic significance.
 For proposals to designate a Conservation Landmark or Conservation District, at least three of the following must be met.
 For proposals to designate a resource as a contributing resource in a Historic District or Conservation District, at least three of the following must be met.
 For proposals to designate a Historic Landmark or Historic District, at least four of the following must be met: - a.
 The resource remains in the exact location as during the period of historic significance; - b.
 The resource retains sufficient design elements to convey an association with the period of historic significance; - c.
 The overall configuration of the resource and its surroundings is generally unchanged since the period of historic significance; - d.
 The resource's materials are generally unchanged since the period of historic significance or, if changed, have been replaced in kind; - e.
-The resource retains expressions of craft from the period of historic significance; - f.
-Sufficient artistic, spatial, or intangible elements from the period of historic significance remain to convey the significance of the resource; or - g.
+The resource retains expressions of craft from the period of historic significance; - f.Sufficient artistic, spatial, or intangible elements from the period of historicsignificance remain to convey the significance of the resource; or - g.
 The cumulative features of the resource, as described by D.2.a through f, are together sufficient to convey an association with the resource's significance.

 Changes to criterion 3 provide clarity and accommodate review of changes in contributing status of resources in Historic Districts and Conservation Districts.
 The changes also recognize archaeology and culture as areas of significance.
+Finally, the change clarifies the factors that are considered when determining an appropriate level of protection for a resource proposed for landmark or district designation.